WhatDanDoes/silid/docs/README.md

 ## Summary of Interactions

 Here, the Authorization Code Flow is used to establish a traditional browser session so that `silid-server` allows the authenticated human-agent access to `identity-react`, which is executed in the browser.
 For some, especially those used to the _Implicit_ OAuth flow, this is where _mental models collide_.
-Single page applications like `identity-react` often require storing potentially sensitive information in the host browser.
+Single page applications like `identity-react` often require storing potentially sensitive information in the browser client.

 # Advantages